anquegi/ArchiveOONumericalMethods/README.md

 The `NumericalMethods` folder contains a version fixed to rebuild the book using a modern LaTeX toolchain.

 Based on it we prepared a new version without the Java code but it is hosted in another repository.

+## Project own Readme. from now on, all changes achieved in this repo, will be explained in the file WORKING_README.org